daniwe4/ILIAS/setup/README.md

 in the database.
 Sometimes it might be necessary to refresh that information.
 Please do not invoke this function unless it is explicitly stated in update or patch instructions or you know what you are doing.

-## Exclude a plugin permanently from Command Line Setup

-To permanently exclude a plugin from the command line setup add the following flag to the plugin.php file `$ignore_cli_setup = true;`.
-Default value for this flag is false.

 ## About the Config File